-“I’ve never actually been in here before,” he said suddenly, as though he had just realized it.
-He looked around appraising the Shack’s meagre contents.
+“I’ve never actually been in here before,” he said suddenly, as though he’d just realized it.
+He looked around, appraising the Shack’s meagre contents.

 I glanced around as well at the destroyed furniture and piles of old leaves and twigs that were probably rat nests.
 “Well, there’s not much to see.”

-I shivered despite the warm fire, now understanding why absolutely every piece of furniture in the room was completely demolished.
-“But he might have escaped at any time.
+I shivered, despite the warm fire, now understanding why absolutely every piece of furniture in the room was completely demolished.
+“But he might’ve escaped at any time.
 That was incredibly risky,” I said.

 “It was, but it proceeded that way nevertheless.”
-Severus’ voice rose slightly with annoyance.
-“I suppose the plan worked well, at least for a few years, until three of the boy’s… friends… thought it would be amusing to send another student down the passageway to see where it led.
+Severus’s voice rose slightly with annoyance.
+“I suppose the plan worked well enough, at least for a few years, until three of the boy’s … friends … thought it would be amusing to send another student down the passageway to see where it led.
 He had just glimpsed the werewolf when one of the others lost his nerve and pulled him back.”

 “That was you, wasn’t it?
 The one they pranked?”
 I asked quietly.
-Severus didn’t reply, but I understood.
-The things Lavinia had mentioned the other night, well, they gave me a fairly good idea of what life must have been like for him at Hogwarts.
+Severus still didn’t reply, but I understood.
+The things Lavinia had mentioned the other night, well, they gave me a fairly good idea of what life must’ve been like for him, an introverted teenage genius, at Hogwarts.

 I sighed.
 “You shouldn’t be ashamed.
 Children can be viscously cruel to each other.
 At the Institute I had girls picking on me all the time.”